Physics (PHYS) Courses

 Selected Topics in Physics (M.Sc.)

-Experience for students enrolled in the physics in modern technology stream.
+Experience for students enrolled in the quantum science and technology stream.
 To receive course credit, students must receive satisfactory evaluations for their work term employment.
 Written and oral reports describing the work term project are required.

 M.Sc.
 Thesis